xigh/xigh/README.md

 ### About me :

 I have 4 daughters, 2 stepchildren, 4 cats.
 One of these cats, Betty - the oldest - is my nightmare :scream_cat:.
+I thus renamed her Belzebuth :speak_no_evil:

 ### What I program for fun :